fwchen/octopus/README.md

 We’d be interested in help with regards to UX design in particular.
 If you have a good sense of what makes a web app work well and you’re good at expressing those ideas through wireframing, we’d be interested in your help.

 #### Marketing
-If you would like to be a public advocate for Passit, get in touch with us and we’ll see what we can work out.
+If you would like to be a public advocate for Octopus, get in touch with us and we’ll see what we can work out.

 #### QA
 If you’d like to help us test future releases, all you’d need is the ability to access the Internet and a willingness to meticulously work through a spreadsheet.